Where to Run

 Ascent: 750m

-Highlight: Run through beautiful rainforest on well signposted trails to visit Bangalore Falls.
+Highlight: Run through beautiful rainforest on well signposted trails to visit the stunning Bangalore Falls.
+Significant birdlife and koala populations.

 Time to drive from Coffs Harbour: 30 minutes

-Description: This route in Bindarri National Park starts at the end of Dairyville Road where there is parking, an information board and signage.
+Description: This route starts at the end of Dairyville Road just after a shin high creek crossing (2WD friendly) where there is parking, an information board and signage.
 It immediately climbs 4.5km up Pine Road – a wide well maintained but steep forest road.
 Keep your eye out for koalas as you hike up this road.
+All trails in Bindarri National Park hold up well even after rain.

 #3 Bongil Bongil NP